akhilben/angular-awesome/README.md

 <br />

 We can make our application a Progressive Web App (PWA), by adding `@angular/pwa` package.
 Play with the generated `ngsw-config.json` to to define what and how to cache.
-With this feature, we can add our web application to our mobile phone's home screen and make our web app to look and feel like a native mobile application by adding application icons, splash screens etc. We can even release the application in Google Playstore just like any mobile application with [Trusted Web Activity](https://developers.google.com/web/android/trusted-web-activity) :scream: :scream:!.
+With this feature, we can add our web application to our mobile phone's home screen and make our web app to look and feel like a native mobile application by adding application icons, splash screens etc. We can even release the application in Google Playstore just like any mobile application with [Trusted Web Activity](https://developers.google.com/web/android/trusted-web-activity) :scream: :scream:!

 <br />